-Due to the production methods of our roller banners, we do not require the normal 3mm bleed and crop marks.
-Instead we require an additional 100mm bleed at the bottom of the banner.
+As with most of our prints we require the normal 3mm bleed and crop marks, however we also require an additional 100mm bleed at the bottom of the banner.

 This is the area which feeds into the stand and is not intended to be seen, however by providing this bleed you ensure there will be no white areas showing at the bottom of your banner.